-Snitterfield Village Fete took over from the Snitterfield School Fete in 2007 and is run by a fete committee made up of enthusiastic individuals and representatives from village groups such as Snitterfield Primary School, Snipe Magazine, WI, Church, SACC and Snitterfield @Play.
+Snitterfield Village Fete took over from the Snitterfield School Fete in 2007 and is run by a fete committee made up of enthusiastic individuals and representatives from village groups such as Snitterfield Primary School, Snipe Magazine, WI, Church and SACC.
 We are a friendly bunch who would welcome and love to see new faces to help get this show on the road!
 Please get in touch if you’d like to get involved.

-We always have a theme for the Fete: most recently “FLOWER POWER” celebrating peace, love and happiness to mark 100 years since the end of the Great War; the year before we embraced “BACK TO THE FUTURE” for a retro/future bit of fun and, prior to that, we have held “CARNIVAL” to coincide with the Olympics in Rio, “ANIMAL CRACKERS” (2015) and “WARTIME MEMORIES” (2014) to commemorate the beginning of the Great War and 70th Anniversary of D-Day Landings as well as “WILD WEST” and “PIRATES”.
+We always have a theme for the Fete: most recently “A DAY AT THE SEASIDE” which offered a beach for the little ones, a fantastic Brass band and ‘Under the Sea’ dance performances.
+Before that, “FLOWER POWER” which celebrated peace, love and happiness to mark 100 years since the end of the Great War; the year before we embraced “BACK TO THE FUTURE” for a retro/future bit of fun and, prior to that, we have held “CARNIVAL” to coincide with the Olympics in Rio, “ANIMAL CRACKERS” (2015) and “WARTIME MEMORIES” (2014) to commemorate the beginning of the Great War and 70th Anniversary of D-Day Landings as well as “WILD WEST” and “PIRATES”.

 Part country fair, part sale of home-grown and locally made produce, part a celebration of a village community, Snitterfield Village fête offers something for everyone and over the last few years, has grown in size and reputation.
 It provides a friendly and fun forum for local groups and individuals to run a stall and showcase their wares to approximately 1200 fete visitors.